jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-12-03-webassembly-emscripten-loops.md

 #### Emterpreter to the rescue?

-Because of the high effort required to rewrite traditional apps towards Emscripten loops, Emscripten provides the Emterpreter feature
+Because of the high effort required to rewrite traditional apps towards Emscripten loops, Emscripten provides <a href="https://github.com/emscripten-core/emscripten/wiki/Emterpreter" target="_blank">Emterpreter</a>

-In this mode, you can keep traditional infinite loops.
+Emterpreter allows you to keep traditional infinite loops.
 You just need to replace your existing sleep/delay calls with `emscripten_sleep` calls:

 {% highlight c %}
 {% raw %}